kddubey/cappr/README.md

 pytest
 ```

-Note that a few small, dummy models will be downloaded to your computer if you don't
+Note that a few small transformers will be downloaded to your computer.
-have them already.

 ### Docs

-To locally build docs (I'm on Windows lol), run
+To test changes to documentation, first locally build them via

 ```
 cd docs

-make.bat html
+make html
 ```

-To preview these docs, open `docs/build/html/index.html`.

-Docs are automatically built and published when code is merged to main.
+and then preview them by opening `docs/build/html/index.html` in your browser.

+After merging code to main, the official docs will be automatically built and published.

 ### Release